 When you start to dive into learning scales as a guitarist, more often than not, the first scale you’ll learn is the minor pentatonic.
 Many guitarists are familiar with the two note per string box shapes that cover the breadth of the neck.
-With that in mind, it’s also one of the first ones guitarists tend to ditch as move past the five note scale and discover more complex scales.
+It’s also one of the first ones guitarists might ditch as they discover more complex scales.
 But wait!
 Don’t give up on the humble minor pentatonic scale shape just yet..

 Firstly, let’s take a look at all of the two note boxes available to us.
 To keep things consistent, we’ll stick with G as our root note throughout.